 Current projects include a book on the political uses of Anglo-Saxonism and medievalism in the long nineteenth century, a study of the continuities and connections between the work of William Blake and Elizabeth Barrett Browning, and a chapter contribution on women writers for the forthcoming Oxford Handbook of Victorian Medievalism.

 Dr Broome Saunders continues her research focus on the work of Louisa Stuart Costello (1799-1870), who was a poet, travel-writer, translator, medievalist, historian, novelist, and visual artist.

 Literature in English, 1760-1830; Literature in English, 1830-1910; Literature in English, 1910-present; Prelims Paper 1: Introduction to Language and Literature; and a range of FHS Paper 7 dissertation options in the long-nineteenth century.

-MSt. dissertation superviser for a range of topics in nineteenth-century medievalism.
+MSt. dissertation superviser for a range of topics in nineteenth-century literature.

-'Victoria, Alfred, and Arthur: medievalism and empire in nineteenth-century culture', IMC, University of Leeds, 8 July 2014.
+'Victoria, Alfred, and Arthur: medievalism and empire in nineteenth century culture', International Medieval Congress, University of Leeds, 8 July 2014.